1289dhrupal/miniproject1_group18/readme.md

 -Xms512m
 -Xmx2048m
 ```
 Here, `-Xms512m` sets the initial heap size, and `-Xmx2048m` sets the maximum heap size.
-Adjust the numbers to suit your data size and system capabilities.<br>
+Adjust the numbers to suit your data size and system capabilities.
+Make sure to apply the changes and close the Run Configurations window before executing your script.<br>
-Make sure to apply the changes and close the Run Configurations window before executing your script.
+If this does not work out please follow [Eclipse OutOfMemory Error Fix ](https://www.digitalocean.com/community/tutorials/eclipse-out-of-memory-error-increasing-heap-memory-permgen-space)

 ## Acknowledgments
 New York City Taxi and Limousine Commission for providing the dataset.<br>